I often ask my guests what they would like to be remembered for. For soccer sensation and activist Megan Rapinoe, the list is already long.

 Rapinoe has been at the forefront of the discussion, and her outspokenness has won her a fair share of critics, but it’s also won her respect.

-It takes moxie to believe you deserve to be welcomed, respected and celebrated, and Megan has it.
+It takes moxie to believe you deserve to be welcomed, respected, and celebrated, and Megan has it.

 People with moxie stand up – or kneel – for others.

-It’s not entirely unexpected that Rapinoe would advocate for women or LGBTQ folks, since she is both.
+It’s not entirely unexpected that Rapinoe would advocate for women or LGBTQ folks since she is both.
 But lends her voice and her platform wherever she perceives injustice.

 She made headlines when she quietly knelt in protest during the pre-game playing of the national anthem.
 She took a knee to show her support for Colin Kaepernick and other NFL players protesting what they see as unfair treatment of African Americans at the hands of law enforcement.
-She continues to protest in keeping with league rules by standing quietly.
+However, she continues to protest in keeping with league rules by standing quietly.